 yarn test:unit

-Note: Unit tests are also triggered on merge to main via Github Action.
+Note: Unit tests are also triggered on merge to main via Github Action and can be run in watch mode using yarn test:watch

 To build the application, run: